CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 N. Robert Hammer - CommVault Systems, Inc.

 So, we have significant sales productivity built into our internal FY 2018 plans.
-As we've said all along, in the second half of FY 2018, operating margins will be in swing around significantly particularly in the fourth quarter.
+As we've said all along, in the second half of FY 2018, operating margins will begin to swing around significantly, particularly in the fourth quarter.
 And once you get into FY 2019, you have significant operating margin expansion again.
 So, if you wanted to think of what's possible, what's possible is when you get into FY 2020, you're back north of that – or in that 20% operating margin range.
 So, that is a doable objective or goal.
 It's not what I would put in your models, but that is certainly the way we're thinking about the business internally.

 So it allows us to invest and stay ahead of the market, and we are ahead of the market now in all competitors.
 It allows us a – the massive market expansion opportunity, by the way, is going to be business analytics, but that's going to take a few years to impact the numbers, but it will impact the numbers in FY 2019, because it's substantial.
 So, we've got all the expansion on our core business that Al just went through, which is massive.
 And right on back of that we're coming with another big business expansion opportunity here.
 So it took us a little while to get all this foundation in place, but it's in place now to, one, accelerate growth; and two, we worked the models as we've done in the past to get our operating margins back in line, including significant improvements in sales productivity.